gAMRUTHg/ANN-from-scratch/README.md

-AIM : to use numpy and implement a neural netowrk class which takes in number of layers and number of neurons per layer, learning rate and number of iterations as input
+AIM : to use numpy and implement a neural netowrk class which takes in number of layers and number of neurons per layer, learning rate and number of iterations as input <br>
-PROCEDURE : For math, i have attached a onenote file, for implementation i have added comments in the notebook RESULT :
+PROCEDURE : For math, i have attached a onenote file, for implementation i have added comments in the notebook <br>
+RESULT :